Ozzie Albies Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.33).
+- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.29).

-- Schreiber will take the mound to start for the Red Sox, his first of the season.
+- Bello makes the start for the Red Sox, his 17th of the season.
+He is 7-6 with a 3.60 ERA and 78 strikeouts through 90 2/3 innings pitched.

-- The 29-year-old right-hander pitched in relief in his most recent outing this season, one of 18 appearances so far.
+- The righty's last time out came on Wednesday against the Oakland Athletics, when he went four innings, surrendering six earned runs while allowing five hits.

-- In 18 appearances this season, he has a 2.12 ERA and 11.1 strikeouts per nine innings, while opponents are hitting .233 against him.
+- The 24-year-old has put up an ERA of 3.60, with 7.8 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.